Last Updated on May 17, 2023 by Matt

 Age requirement: 10+

-The Czech Republic has its age requirement set at a pretty low number, requiring electric scooter riders to be at least 10 years of age.
+The age requirement is set at a pretty low number, requiring electric scooter riders to be at least 10 years of age.

 Slovakia